 Jayuya, Puerto Rico

-Today, Hacienda San Pedro is distributed in Japan, Greece, Italy, Spain and the U.S. However, in the past year, exports have diminished due to the high demand from local market consumers and distribution outlets.
+Today, Hacienda San Pedro is distributed in Japan, Greece, Italy, Spain and the United States.
+However, over the last few years, exports have diminished due to the high demand from local market consumers and distribution outlets.

 tail locations in Puerto Rico.

 On a local level, the company continues to expand to better serve the growing demand of consumers, including the tourism market that visits the Island.
 Among its upcoming projects is establishing a coffee retail location at the new “globe” attraction in Jayuya, which is forecasting 100,000 tourists annually.

 An essential ally

 “Puerto Rico Farm Credit’s support has been essential to facilitate the growth and inventory expansion of our company”, explained Atienza.
 He further mentioned having worked with other traditional commercial banks in the past, but they don’t understand the agribusiness models.
 “Our projects require credit lines and terms that allow us room to move based on the reality of our business and our inventories.
 The cooperative model of Puerto Rico Farm Credit is very beneficial and we see the bank as an ally more than anything else, a true partner willing to work alongside those entrepreneurs who believe in agriculture," Atienza added.